israel123/dockers/README.md

 docker compose is contain many dockers you need  to comment any docker to don't need the environment specific

-## Let's go

-have a 6 options to deployment docker.
+Docker commands:

 ### ./run.sh install

-run first time, it's to  create the files and pull Docaker images.
+run this command only for the first time.
+It creates the files and pulls the Docker images.

 ### ./run.sh build

-run if change the docker's file. this is build them.
+run this command to change the docker's files.
+It re-builds them.

 ### ./run.sh start

-run if docker is stopped.
+run this command if the docker stopped.

 ### ./run.sh stop

-run to stop doocker.
+run this command to stop the docker.

 ### ./run.sh unbuild

-run to stop docker and down them.
+run this command to stop the docker and shut it down.

 ### ./run.sh uninstall

-run to stop docker and remove files to create at installed docker.
+run this command to stop the docker and to remove all the files which were created during the installation.

 ## config .env file

-copy .env.example file to .env file and fill the variable.
+copy .env.example file to .env file and add the missing variables.

-PASSWORD= use to password the DB.
+PASSWORD= use to password the DB

-WEB_PORT_EXTERNAL= the port is to get site from computer (like: localhost:3000).
+WEB_PORT_EXTERNAL= the port number of the local site (like: localhost:3000)

-PHPMYADMIN_PORT_EXTERNAL= the port is to get phpMyAdmin from computer (like: localhost:9000).
+PHPMYADMIN_PORT_EXTERNAL= the port number of the phpMyAdmin (like: localhost:9000).